-This strategy is a guiding document for the development and implementation of new pathway facilities for pedestrians and cyclists within Eurobodalla.
+This Strategy is a guiding document for the development and implementation of new pathway facilities for pedestrians and cyclists within Eurobodalla.
 This includes both formal footpaths and shared pathways.

-Council is responsible for an existing network of 106.2km of footpaths and shared paths across Eurobodalla with a gross replacement cost estimated at \$30.2M.
+Council is responsible for an existing network of 108.5km of footpaths and shared paths across Eurobodalla with a gross replacement cost estimated at \$30.8 million.
 Despite this Council has many existing urban areas that do not have a formal network of pathways.
 This is a significant gap in our infrastructure with Council receiving numerous requests to provide pathways.

-To address this gap, Council has allocated \$3.5M in its long-term financial plan over the next 10 years to develop high priority sections of the pathway network.
-This pathway strategy identifies over \$11.8M worth of pathways works across Eurobodalla with a strong focus on improved road safety.
+To address this gap, Council has allocated \$3.5 million in its long-term financial plan over the next 10 years to develop high priority sections of the pathway network.
+This Pathways Strategy identifies over \$11.7 million worth of pathway works across Eurobodalla with a strong focus on improved road safety.